The Creator: After Star Wars and Godzilla, Gareth Edwards takes on AI in new film

 Having delivered critically and commercially successful new instalments in some of cinema’s best-loved franchises for his last two projects – 2014’s Godzilla reboot, the 30th movie in Toho Studios’ monster-heavy Japanese series, and 2016’s Star Wars prequel Rogue One – you could forgive British director Gareth Edwards for sitting back and waiting for the next mega-blockbuster to come knocking.

-However there are no such easy option for Edwards, who with The Creator, has delivered that growing rarity on Hollywood release schedules – an original story; in this case, one about a future war for survival between humans and AI, which he co-wrote from his own idea.
+However, there are no such easy options for Edwards, who with The Creator, has delivered that growing rarity on Hollywood release schedules – an original story; in this case, one about a future war for survival between humans and AI, which he co-wrote from his own idea.

 If that was not daring enough in an era of sequels, franchises and spin-offs dominating the global box office, Edwards also claims to have made his film “in reverse”.